Got questions? Start here

 I would like finance to purchase an investment property.
 Can you help me?

 Yes we can.
-However initially we will be focussing on arranging home purchases for individuals wishing to purchase their own homes to live in.
-We intend to support buy-to-rent customers more widely in the future.
+Although our focus is on arranging home purchases for individuals wishing to purchase their own homes to live in, we also support buy-to-rent customers.

 Are investments smaller than £5,000 possible?